-- 1. Absolute contra-indications to exercise as per international clinical guidelines [30, 40]. - 2.
+- 1. Absolute contra-indications to exercise as per international clinical guidelines [40, 41]. - 2.
 PH related complications, or comorbidities severe enough to prevent attendance at a SPHERe centre, or participation in exercise rehabilitation. - 3.
-Any mental health issue that will prevent engagement with study procedures. - 4.
-Unable to make suitable travel arrangements. - 5.
-Previous randomisation in the present trial - 6.
-Pregnancy
+Any mental health issue that will prevent engagement with trial procedures. - 4.
+Previous randomisation in the present trial - 5.
+Pregnant at time of recruitment